Presto

 While accessible, it siloed the experience.
 It forced users to commit to a mode (ex.
 "Bike Share") before seeing if a bike was actually nearby, violating the "Decision First" principle.

-Final - Lofi Wireframe #3
+Final Wireframe #3

 Third - Hybrid State